tannewt/wa-law.org/bill/2023-24/sb/5041/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2023-24/Pdf/Bills/Senate%20Bills/5041.pdf)

+## Section 1
+The definitions set forth in this section apply throughout this chapter.

 ## Section 2
 1. The department may issue a CLP to an applicant who is at least 18 years of age and holds a valid Washington state driver's license and who has: